Support for Pickering Cancer Trust

 Support for Magic Lantern

 One of the projects we are supporting this year is Magic Lantern (magiclanternart.org.uk), an educational charity which runs interactive Art History workshops in schools using art to help pupils observe the world around them and think creatively and criticially, thereby initiating their lifelong enjoyment of culture.
 We have agreed to support six one-hour Magic Lantern workshops for Year 5 pupils in the summer term at Speldhurst Primary School.
-More information about the workshops and how they are received by the pupils will be shown here later this year.

 Support for Speech Bubbles